theforeman/theforeman.org/plugins/foreman_docker/3.x/index.md

               $ service docker restart

     * If the container host is on a different machine than the Foreman server, open a port on the container host to communicate with the Foreman server.
-To do so, modify the OPTIONS variable in the /etc/sysconfig/docker file as follows:
+Create the file /etc/systemd/system/docker.service.d/startup_options.conf

+      ```
+      $ sudo mkdir -p /etc/systemd/system/docker.service.d/
+      $ sudo vi /etc/systemd/system/docker.service.d/startup_options.conf
+      ```
+      Now paste the below content into the created file.
+      ```
+      [Service]
+      ExecStart=
-          OPTIONS='--selinux-enabled -H tcp://0.0.0.0:[PORT_NUMBER] -H unix:///var/run/docker.sock'
+      ExecStart=/usr/bin/dockerd -H fd:// -H tcp://0.0.0.0w:[PORT_NUMBER]
+      ```

     * Replace [PORT_NUMBER] with a selected port number.
 Restart the docker service and verify your settings as follows:
         *  If your operating system uses systemd: